IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 ## Step 7: Provision the Jumpbox Server

 Now, provision the **jumpbox server** in the Management VPC.
 It will have a public IP address so you can connect to it.
+This leverages the [VSI landing zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vsi) to accelerate the deployment.

 Add the following code to `main.tf`: